Made-Neat/wplogify/src/logify-wp/readme.txt

 **Logify WP** provides real-time, detailed logs of activities happening across your WordPress website.
 Whether you're an **agency**, **freelancer**, **IT team**, **developer**, or **website administrator**, Logify WP gives you full visibility into your website’s activity with a comprehensive **activity log** and **audit log**.
 From tracking post edits to user login attempts and plugin updates, Logify WP helps you monitor and secure your site with clear and easy-to-understand logs.

+Take your activity logs to the next level with activity **Notes**!
+This feature allows you to attach **searchable notes** linked to logged events, providing valuable context.
+Need to document why a plugin was installed, who approved an update, or where a license is stored?
+Now you can, with simple markup support for clarity.

 Built to be simple yet powerful, Logify WP features a clean layout of activity information, easy filtering and search options, and customizable role-based access controls.
 The user-friendly dashboard widget makes it easy to review recent critical activities at a glance.

 ### Key Features:

 - **Track Core WordPress Activities:** Record actions on posts, pages, custom post types, taxonomies, plugins, themes, users, and more.
 - **Real-time Monitoring:** Get instant insights into who made changes, when, and where, via a secure **event log**.
+- **Action Notes (New!):** Add and search **notes** linked to actions for improved tracking and accountability.
 - **User Login Monitoring:** Track user logins, logouts, and failed attempts with IP addresses.
 - **Media Management:** Know who is uploading, editing, or deleting media files and when.
 - **Role-Based Access Control:** Limit who can access the activity logs based on their WordPress role.